 Overview

-What are the symptoms of heat stroke for dogs?
+What causes heat stroke in dogs?

-Prevention: how to avoid heat exhaustion in dogs
+How to treat heat stroke in dogs

 Medically reviewed by